-- 1. An exhibitor may enter up to two entries per class.
+Note: An exhibitor may enter up to two entries per class.
 If two entries are made, another Jo Daviess County 4-Her must show the second entry.
-Only one premium per class will be paid. - 2.
-All exhibitors must have their animal health papers checked by designated personnel BEFORE any trailers are allowed onto the fairgrounds. - 3.
-The Fair Veterinarian will do an inspection. - 4.
-Goats originating from a flock that has been previously classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan. - 5.
-Please note the general rules for livestock ownership, health, etc. See Exhibitor Livestock Requirements for County Fairs for health information. - 6.
+Only one premium per class will be paid.

+- 1. All exhibitors must have their animal health papers checked by designated personnel BEFORE any trailers are allowed onto the fairgrounds. - 2.
+The Fair Veterinarian will do an inspection. - 3.
+Goats originating from a flock previously classified as either an infected or a source flock can be exhibited in Illinois upon the completion of an approved flock plan. - 4.
+Please note the general rules for livestock ownership, health, etc. See Exhibitor Livestock Requirements for County Fairs for health information. - 5.
 No Pygmy/Dairy cross goats can be exhibited in Other Small Meat Breeds.
-They must be shown in the Commercial/Crossbred class. - 7.
-Dairy/Meat goat crosses will be shown in the classes of Commercial/Crossbred Meat Goat. - 8.
-Dairy goats must be groomed (shaved) properly. - 9.
-Trimming goats is acceptable but not required to exhibit. - 10.
-All swine must be housed and fitted in designated areas - 11.
+They must be shown in the Commercial/Crossbred class. - 6.
+Dairy/Meat goat crosses will be shown in the Commercial/Crossbred Meat Goat classes. - 7.
+Dairy goats must be groomed (shaved) properly. - 8.
+Trimming goats is acceptable but not required to exhibit. - 9.
+All goats must be housed and fitted in designated areas - 10.
 Animals must be present at check-in time.
 You will not be allowed to exhibit if you do not check in at the designated time and your animal is absent.
-NO EXCEPTIONS! - 12.
-Individual identification of each animal shall be by an ear tattoo or official metal or plastic tag if microchipped ID, then a scanner must be provided by the owner. - 13.
-The Certificate of Veterinary Inspection must include the statement, "The goats listed above were not exhibiting clinical signs of scrapies at the time of examination." - 14.
+NO EXCEPTIONS! - 11.
+Individual identification of each animal shall be by an ear tattoo or official metal or plastic tag; if it is a microchipped ID, the owner must provide a scanner. - 12.
+The Certificate of Veterinary Inspection must include the statement, "The goats listed above were not exhibiting clinical signs of scrapies at the time of examination." - 13.
 Goats are to be accompanied by registration papers if they are purebred.
-Purebred animals must have registration papers in the exhibitor's name. - 15.
-Showmanship age is determined by 4-H age, not the actual age of the 4-Her.
+Purebred animals must have registration papers in the exhibitor's name. - 14.
+Exhibitors wishing to participate in Showmanship will sign up during Goat Weigh-In or prior to the start of the Goat Show. - 15.
+Guardians, siblings, and the exhibitor are the only persons allowed to help with fitting during the 4-H Fair. - 16.
+All Jo Daviess County and State Fair Livestock Exhibit Rules and Health Requirements must be followed.
+It is your responsibility to read these sections, which are located at the end of the Jo Daviess County 4-H Program Book.